Politics of the Soviet Union: Background

-Legislative branch
+Supreme state organ of power

 Congress of Soviets (1922–1936) and the Supreme Soviet (1936–1989)

 The Congress of Soviets was the supreme organ of power in accordance with Article 8 of the 1924 Soviet Constitution.
 The Congress was replaced in the 1936 Soviet Constitution by the Supreme Soviet of the Soviet Union.
-In accordance with Article 30, it functioned as the highest state authority and the only legislative branch of the Soviet Union.
+In accordance with Article 30, it functioned as the highest state authority and the supreme state organ of power.
 According to Article 108 of the 1977 Soviet Constitution, the Supreme Soviet was empowered to deal with all matters within the jurisdiction of the Soviet Union.
 The admission of new republics; creation of new autonomous republics and autonomous regions; approval of the five-year plan for social and economic development; and creation of the state budget and the institution of bodies to which the Soviet Union was accountable were the exclusive prerogative of the Supreme Soviet of the Soviet Union.
 The law of the Soviet Union was enacted by the Supreme Soviet or by referendum.

 The Supreme Soviet consisted of two chambers, the Soviet of the Union and the Soviet of Nationalities which had equal rights and an equal number of deputies.
 The Soviet of the Union was elected by constituencies with equal populations while the Soviet of Nationalities was elected on the basis of the following representation: 32 deputies from each Union Republic, 11 deputies from each autonomous republic, five deputies from each autonomous region and one deputy from each autonomous area.
 The Soviet of the Union and the Soviet of Nationalities (upon submission by the elected credentials commissions) had the power to decide the validity of the elected deputies' credentials and (in cases where election law had been violated) would declare the election null and void.
 Both chambers elected a chairman and four Deputies.
 The Chairmen of the Soviet of the Union and the Soviet of Nationalities presided over sessions of their respective chambers and conducted their affairs.
 Joint sessions of the chambers were presided over by (alternately) the Chairman of the Soviet of the Union and the Chairman of the Soviet of Nationalities.